Income Effect: Unveiling the Emotional Impact of Income Changes on Consumption

 The Emotional Rollercoaster of Income Changes

 Our relationship with money is complex and deeply intertwined with our emotions.
-When our income increases, we often experience a sense of financial and , which can boost our confidence and willingness to splurge on things we may have been hesitant to purchase before.
+When our income increases, we often experience a sense of financial security and , which can boost our and willingness to splurge on things we may have been hesitant to purchase before.

 For example, a study conducted by the Bank of Canada found that when Canadians receive a raise or bonus at work, they are more likely to increase their spending on luxury items such as designer clothing, fancy dinners, or exotic vacations.
 This phenomenon is known as the income effect in action, where higher income levels lead to higher consumption rates.